VR51/host-flash/README.md

 * type 'bash `hostflash` or `./host-flash.sh` at the command line.

 Note: You may need to restart your computer and clear your browser cache(s) for the new hosts file rules to be observed by your OS.

+# Host Flash™ is being rewritten (we are on version 3.0.2 now).
+Information below this point may be slightly out of date.

 # Advanced Usage
 Whitelist